ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 without specifying the path to a particular installation of AFNI, we may unintentionally run a different version than intended and end up with different results.

-> ## How can you determine the full path of a command you are about to use?
+> ## How can you determine the full path of a command?
 >
 > To see which program will actually be used when you run a
 > command, use the `which` command; e.g.: